-Research Results Confirm the Practical Experience From Breeding for Several Generations a long-term basis - the sire and dam of the stallion need to be as similar as possible.
+Research Results Confirm the Practical Experience From Breeding for Several Generations

+As the final outcome of the above considerations, including the VZAP study on the results of long years of stallion approval events, VZAP officials are not the first ones to come to the following conclusion: In order to increase the probability of breeding good stallions - horses that are able to influence a breeding population on a long-term basis - the sire and dam of the stallion need to be as similar as possible.
 Sire and dam of a potential stallion need to nick to a certain degree, to have a certain part of their bloodlines in common.
 The potential stallion's sire needs to have produced a sufficient number of foals for his transmitting potency to be assessed.
+These prerequisites are easier to achieve, for sure, when there is a stud with a breeding population composed of a few families only, whose quality and traits are sufficiently well known from long years of breeding with them.
+In this case, the prerequisite of a bloodline nick - be it more close or more wide - is easiest and most conveniently met.